Duality theorems for \'etale gerbes on orbifolds: Results on Chen-Ruan orbifold cohomology rings

 \begin{remark} The orbifold Poincar\'e pairing differs from the Poincar\'e pairing on the cohomology $H^\bullet(I\X,\com)$ because of the factor $I^*_\X$. \end{remark}

-The Chen-Ruan cohomology $H_{CR}^\bullet(\X,\com)$ is also equipped with a new product structure called the {\em Chen-Ruan orbifold cup product}.
+The Chen-Ruan cohomology $H_{{\rm CR}}^\bullet(\X,\com)$ is also equipped with a new product structure called the {\em Chen-Ruan orbifold cup product}.
 We briefly recall its construction.
 Let $\X_{(2)}$ be the {\em $2$-multi-sector} of $\X$.
-It can be understood as the space whose points are $(x, (g,h))$, where $x\in \X$, $g,h\in \text{Iso}(x)$, and is a {\em biconjugacy class} of $\text{Iso}(x)$.
+It can be understood as the space\footnote{ The orbifold $\X_{(2)}$ also shows up in the geometric description of the cup product on the Hochschild cohomology of the corresponding groupoid algebra \cite{pptt}.} whose points are $(x, (g,h))$, where $x\in \X$, $g,h\in \text{Iso}(x)$, and is a {\em biconjugacy class} of $\text{Iso}(x)$.
 There are three {\em evaluation maps}:

 There is also another natural map that forgets the biconjugacy class: